MoonFlowww/Thot/docs/sub/links/README.md

   index when unnamed).
 * `Port::Join(...)` materialises a named aggregation buffer that can operate in `Strict` (pass-through), `Broadcast` (elementwise sum), or `Stack` (tensor concatenation) mode.
-The stack mode accepts an optional `dim`/`axis` attribute to choose the concatenation dimension.【F:src/common/graph.hpp†L24-L220】【F:src/core.hpp†L1891-L1916】
+The builder offers overloads for referencing an existing join by name, for declaring a multi-source join through an initializer-list of module names, and for pinning the stack dimension either via a dedicated parameter or an inline `dim=`/`axis=` attribute.【F:src/common/graph.hpp†L116-L220】

 When the same join is mentioned multiple times, the compiler verifies that the merge policy and concatenation dimension stay consistent, ensuring that shared